dartmouthrobotics/underwater_color_enhance/README.md

 ## To Do:

 Overall:
-* Add comments and check style guide
 * Optimize code

 Running the program
 * (ROS) Make it run via launch file
 * (ROS) Check is catkin_make will actually build the files needed

-Single Image Application
-* create YAML file to provide image formation: depth, distance, color patch size and location, method, estimation or calculation
-* write script that creates that YAML file (EXTRA)

 New Model Method:
 * Wideband veiling light [FUTURE]:
   * Calculate average background pixel using image processing
-  * Calculate using known camera and water properties (EXTRA)

 ROS Application
-* image_correct file for ROS
-* new yaml file for ROS application
-* implement with and without SLAM
 * add optimization
 * check if is_adaptive is needed

-USB Application
-* Start it

 ## Getting Started